metabrainz/guidelines/GitHub.md

    like this: `MBS-4635: Allow replacing images`. **Not** `[MBS-4635] - Allow replacing images` or `Allow replacing images (MBS-4635)` or `MBS-4635`.
 5. :shipit:

+## Status checks and testing

+Most of the projects have a set of tests that are run on each pull request to make sure that changes don't break the *master* branch.
+These checks are mandatory in most cases.

+Apart from MusicBrainz, our projects don't have a release schedule.
+This means that changes are released as soon as they are ready.
+Keeping the *master* branch functional in this case is essential.
+If a change that breaks tests is merged, it will cause issues for all the developers working on a project.
+It should be very easy to undo something that has been done and rollback deployed version of a service.

+Checks are run automatically by Jenkins or other services depending on what projects decide to go with.